compose-spec/compose-spec/06-networks.md

 ### internal

-By default, Compose implementations MUST provides external connectivity to networks. `internal`, when set to `true`, allows creating an externally isolated network.
+By default, Compose provides external connectivity to networks. `internal`, when set to `true`, allows creating an externally isolated network.

 ### labels